cct-datascience/uaz-revealjs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of quarto-revealjs-uaz is to make a template for Quarto revealjs slides with University of Arizona branding (fonts, colors, logos, images, etc.)
+`uaz-revealjs` is a template for Quarto revealjs slides with University of Arizona branding (fonts, colors, and logo.)

 ## Installation